WCUB

-WCUB (980 kHz) is a commercial AM radio station licensed to Two Rivers, Wisconsin.
+WCUB (980 AM) is a commercial radio station licensed to Two Rivers, Wisconsin, United States.
 The station is owned by Mark Seehafer, through licensee Seehafer Broadcasting Corporation, with studios at Mangin Street in Manitowoc.
-It airs a classic country radio format.
+It airs a classic country format.

-WCUB is a Class B station, transmitting with 5,000 watts.
-To protect other stations on 980 AM from interference, it uses a directional antenna with a four-tower array.
-The transmitter is off Viebahn Street at South 42nd Street, near Interstate 43 in Manitowoc.
+WCUB's transmitter is sited off Viebahn Street at South 42nd Street, near Interstate 43 in Manitowoc.
 The signal covers Two Rivers, Manitowoc and Sheboygan along with city-grade coverage of Brown County and Green Bay.
-Programming is also heard on 250-watt FM translator W246DY at 97.1 MHz in Two Rivers.
+Programming is also heard on low-power FM translator W246DY at 97.1 MHz in Two Rivers.